On this page

 Pamela’s Story (Alzheimer’s Society)

 Dementia Friendly Leeds is a campaign to raise awareness of dementia and make services more accessible.
-A joint partnership between Leeds Older People’s Forum, Alzheimer’s Society and Leeds City Council, the aim is to ensure people living with dementia – along with their carers – remain an active part of their city and keep doing the things they enjoy.
+It is a partnership between Leeds Older People’s Forum and Leeds City Council, the aim is to ensure people living with dementia – along with their carers – remain an active part of their city and keep doing the things they enjoy.

 How can I get involved?

 We encourage individuals, organisations and businesses to become more Age & Dementia Friendly and offer support to do so.
-We’ve developed a guide for businesses and organisations to support and encourage you to sign up and take action to become age and dementia friendly.
-It also helps them contribute to making Leeds a place where older people – and people living with dementia – actively participate in the life of the city.
+We’ve developed a guide for businesses and organisations and encourage all organisations to sign up and take action to become age and dementia friendly.

 As well as making the community a better place for everyone, businesses can also benefit from retaining customers and attracting new ones; research shows that 83% of people with memory problems have switched their shopping habits to places that are more accessible.